DYYD

-DYYD (106.3 FM), on-air as 106.3 Yes The Best, is a radio station owned and operated by Manila Broadcasting Company through its licensee Cebu Broadcasting Company.
+DYYD (106.3 FM), broadcasting as 106.3 Yes FM, is a radio station owned and operated by MBC Media Group through its licensee Cebu Broadcasting Company.
 Its studios and transmitter facilities are located at the 2nd floor, Sesyl Arcade, Hotel Palwa, Locsin St., Dumaguete.
 This station operates 24/7.

 History

 DYYD was established in 1992 as Love Radio under the call letters DYMY.
 At that time, the station aired an easy listening format.
 In 1998, the station was rebranded as 106.3 Yes FM and switched to a mass-based format.
 In 2000s, the station's callsign was changed to DYYD.
+On May 1, 2017, the station rebranded as 106.3 Yes!
+The Best, adopting the new slogan, "The Millennials' Choice."
+On February 5, 2024, Yes The Best Dumaguete was reverted back as Yes FM, coninciding with the rebrand of its parent company Manila Broadcasting Company to MBC Media Group a day later.